 $15 for Cheekwood Members, $20 for non-members

+ONLY ONE SPOT LEFT!
 To register please visit Cheekwood’s website.

 Cheekwood and Watkins have partnered to offer a workshop that will introduce educators to William Edmondson & his unique sculptural techniques.
 The morning session will take place at Cheekwood, with a gallery tour of William Edmondson and Friends, featuring works created by William Edmondson, Olen Bryant, Alan Lequire, Greg Ridley and many more.
 In the afternoon, educators will travel to Watkins.
 Utilizing clay, wax, crea-stone, and a variety of carving tools, educators will create their own sculptures with local artist, Jammie Williams.